 A hall of fame inductee of the Chicago City Basketball Public League.
 In 1991, attended and captained the South Suburban College basketball team in South Holland, Illinois.
 Played forward and captained UMaine’s 1991-92 and 1992-93 Men’s basketball teams.
 From 2008 to present, Coach Marseille founded the Black Bear North Basketball Club that features spring and fall team programs that have averaged approximately 340 participants from around the state of Maine in each of the past two years, along with other players who take part in the organization’s summer camps and individual and group basketball clinics.
 His teams have won 11 state titles and various championships throughout the East Coast.
 From (2010- 2013) Marseille coached along side Coach Gaither with Lee Academy postgraduate basketball program.
 Between Lee Academy & Black Bear North, over 40 players have been placed in various college programs all over the country.
-Coach Marseille is currently the Associate Head Coach at Thomas College in Waterville.
+(2019-2021) Associate Head Coach at Thomas College in Waterville.

 Previously: Coach Marseille graduated with an Associated in General Studies at South Suburban College (1991), South Holland, Illinois and received a B.S. in Health, Physical Education at the University of Maine (1994) Orono, ME.

 A Native of Chicago, Illinois, Marseille attended Mather High School.
 He and his wife, Lori, reside in Hermon with their three sons, Fritz, Isaiah and Keenan.